adamfowleruk/deskpi-super6c/soquartz/README.md

 for the RockChip in Linux though, this interface is in device mode (like a keyboard would be) rather than host mode (like a computer should be)!

-23 Jul 2022 - The DTS/DTB file rebuild didn't help.
+23 Jul 2022 AM - The DTS/DTB file rebuild didn't help.
 Likely due to feedback from [Peter Gies aka pgwipeout](https://github.com/geerlingguy/raspberry-pi-pcie-devices/issues/336#issuecomment-1191700612) that mentions I should create a new DTS file for the combination of this SOQuartz-CM4 board and the DeskPi Super6C carrier board.
 I will do that eventually - the DeskPi Super6C has a USB hub